-Southeast Interstate Low-Level Radioactive Waste Management Compact Commission (the "Commission") is an organization responsible for the proper management of low-level radioactive waste in order to protect public health and the environment The defined mission of the Commission is to ensure that adequate, reliable, and appropriate services are available to manage low-level radioactive waste streams generated in the Southeast Compact Region and to promote and facilitate the maximum use of those services by the party states.
+Southeast Compact Commission for Low-Level Radioactive Waste Management (the "Commission") is an organization responsible for the proper management of low-level radioactive waste in order to protect public health and the environment.
+The defined mission of the Commission is to ensure that adequate, reliable, and appropriate services are available to manage lowlevel radioactive waste streams generated in the Southeast Compact Region and to promote and facilitate the maximum use of those services by the party states.
 The Commission consists of appointees from the states of Alabama, Florida, Georgia, Mississippi, Tennessee, and Virginia.